-A new metaheuristic algorithm known as BAT search algorithm, based on the echolocation behaviour of bats, is proposed for the optimal design of PSS parameters.
-The problem of a robust PSS design is formulated as an objective optimization problem and BAT algorithm is used to handle it. stabilizers are tuned The to shift all electromechanical modes to a prescribed zone in the s-plane in such a way that the relative stability is confirmed.
+A new metaheuristic algorithm known as BAT search algorithm is proposed for the optimal design of PSS parameters.
+The problem of a robust PSS design is formulated as an objective optimization problem and BAT algorithm is used to handle it. stabilizers are tuned to electromechanical modes to a prescribed zone in the s-plane in such a way that the relative stability is confirmed.
 The effectiveness of the proposed BATPSS is tested on a multimachine power system under various operating conditions in comparison with GAPSS and CPSS through time domain analysis, eigenvalues and performance indices.
 Results evaluation show that the proposed algorithm attains good performance for suppressing the low frequency oscillations under various operating conditions and disturbances.

-2. Mathematical Problem Formulation 2.1 Power System Model
+2. Mathematical Problem Formulation

+2.1 Power System Model

-The complex nonlinear model related to n machines interconnected power system, can be formalized by a set of nonlinear differential equations as:
+The complex nonlinear model related to nmachines interconnected power system, can be formalized by a set of nonlinear differential equations as:

-$$\dot{X} = f(X, U) \tag{1}$$

-where X is the vector of the state variables and U is the vector of input variables. $X = [\delta, \omega, E'q, E{fd}, V_f]^T \text{ and } U \text{ is the output}$ signals of PSSs in this paper. δ and ω are the rotor angle and speed, respectively.
-Also, E'q, E{fd} and V_f are the internal, the field, and excitation voltages respectively.
+$$\dot{X} = f(X, U)$$ (1) where X is the vector of the state variables and U is the vector of input variables. $X = [\delta, \omega, E'q, E{fd}, V_f]^T$ and U is the output signals of PSSs in this paper. δ and ω are the rotor angle and speed, respectively.
+Also, E'q , E{fd} and

+\boldsymbol{V}f are the internal, the field, and excitation voltages respectively.